1 in 5 local election officials say they're likely to quit before 2024

 Local officials say election administration needs more funding

-More than 3 out of every 4 election official surveyed said the federal government should be doing more to support them.
+More than 3 out of every 4 election officials surveyed said the federal government should be doing more to support them.

 There is no regular funding system for elections from the federal government, though in recent years, states have received one-off influxes of cash from Congress.
 The federal omnibus spending bill Congress is advancing this week includes $75 million for elections infrastructure improvements.